lordofkillz/DarkFusion/USER_GUIDE.md

 images where it is present but unlabeled so the model learns it as background.
 Keep the labeling rule consistent across the entire dataset.

+Use an annotation preview's context menu to find similar annotations.
+Adjust the similarity threshold to narrow or broaden the matches, inspect the results, and remove matching labels when appropriate.
+Shape-aware matching helps distinguish annotations with similar colors but different outlines.

+Negative-crop actions retain the selected region and available surrounding context while excluding saved objects.
+Output goes into the dataset's **blanks** folder with empty labels.
+Crops retain native resolution; only dimensions shorter than 32 pixels are padded, without forcing a square.

 ## 7. Run Dataset Analysis

 After labeling and manual review, open **Dataset Analysis** and select the